 If the last methods don't work, then it is better to try force-restarting your iPad.
 Here is how:

 - iPad with Face ID: Hold and release the volume Up button and repeat this with the volume Down button.
 Next, hold the Side button until the logo appears and release it.
 Then your device can restart.

 - iPad with Home button: Hold the on/off (Sleep/Wake) and the Home buttons simultaneously until you see the Apple logo appear on the screen.

 - This is an official solution that Apple recommends.

-- By forcing a restart on your device, you will not lose any data, which is a win-win for you.
+- By forcing restart, you may fix your iPad without any data loss, which is a win-win for you.

 4. Issue with an app

-It can be possible that that app can be loading something which is causing your device to become unresponsive.
-This is most likely to happen with apps like Youtube, or Net-flix when your internet connection has a low speed.
+Perhaps they are loading something which is making your device unresponsive.
+This is most likely to happen with apps like Youtube, or Netflix when your internet speed is low.

 For such instances, you can follow these steps:

 - 1. First, exit the app, and make sure that it is closed.

 - 2. Next, go to the home screen.